 As the door swung open, Dib leapt forward, fists clenched tight against each other, and crunched the first agent's nose with a repulsive meaty sound.
 Things happened quickly after that.

 For all of Zim's professed uncooperativeness, the alien was about two second behind Dib with gloved fists swinging.
 Together they combined the powers of surprise and violent skill, fending off the three agents long enough to escape across the sand and pavement into the nearest building.
-Dib ducked through the darkened hallway first, eyes open for trouble.
+The structure loomed, a couching monster on the empty sand, as Dib ducked through the darkened hallway first, his eyes open for trouble.

 "Gar ke'hukaati," the Irken mumbled, probably without realizing it, and pushed his way in front of Dib.
 His maroon eyes glowed in the half-light, and Dib knew they were feeling the same thing: fear, adrenalin, elation.
 He knew because Zim had the same bent shoulders, the same grimace-smirk that he did.

 Dib wasn't very good with words, not really.
+People never seemed to hear what he was actually trying to say.
 He talked a lot, but actions were his fluent language—and right now he would have given a lot of things to know the right words.
 The right words to make Zim calm down, to distract him, to bring him back to the important thing: the adrenalin, and the escape.
 Partially, because he knew that Zim's fear of autopsy was entirely his own fault… and partially, because he didn't like the invader being threatened by someone who wasn't him.

-Because he couldn't trust anyone else to not kill Zim, and if Zim died… he would definitely flip out.
+He couldn't trust anyone else to not kill Zim, and if Zim died… judging from past evidence, he would definitely flip out.

 So Dib did about the only thing he could think to do: he started talking.